mileslopesny/demoday/chainlit.md

 # pupAI
-This will help yu choose the right pup for you
+Dog Breed stats from API : https://api-ninjas.com/api/dogs

 sample ?
-question = "has Basset Hound in name?" question = "low barking?" question = "good_with_children and name?"
+question = "Is the Doberman Pinscher a guard dog?" question = "Are there any dogs that do not drool" question = "Tell me about the Pekingese?" question = "What dog needs low excercise and is good with children?"